-Tables 1, 2, 3, 4, 5, and 6 list drinking water contaminants that were detected during the most recent sampling for the constituent.
+Tables 1, 2, 3, and 4 list all of the drinking water contaminants that were detected during the most recent sampling for the constituent.
 The presence of these contaminants in the water does not necessarily indicate that the water poses a health risk.
 The State Board allows us to monitor for certain contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of the data, though representative of the water quality, are more than one year old.
 Any violation of an AL, MCL, MRDL, or TT is asterisked.
-Additional information regarding any violation if applicable is provided later in this report.
-No violations occurred in 2021.
+Additional information regarding the violation is provided later in this report.